Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: System Model and Problem Formulation

 \subsection{Communication Model}

-The communication activity in the system encompasses uploading the data of some sub-task from the mobile device to the edge server, and downloading the data of computational results from the edge server to the mobile device.
+The communication activity in the system encompasses uploading the data of some sub-task from the IoT device to the edge server, and downloading the data of computational results from the edge server to the IoT device.
 In terms of data downloading, the data {size} of computational results is always small.
 In addition, the edge server has {a} strong power supply and can transmit information with {a} high data rate.
 Hence the time consumption for data downloading is omitted.
 This assumption is broadly adopted \cite{7762913,gu2020mobile}.

-In terms of task offloading, if the mobile device decides to stop local computing by sub-task $\phi_{n-1}$, then needs to offload the data for computing sub-task $\phi_n$ to the edge server, which has an amount of $d_n$ nats.
-In the process of offloading these $d_n$ nats, the associated channel gain from the mobile device to the edge server is denoted as $h_n$ for $n\in \mathcal{N}$.
-When the timespan of task offloading is less than the channel coherence time, which is denoted as $\tau$, the $h_n$ would be a single random variable.
-Otherwise, the $h_n$ should be split into multiple independently distributed fading blocks, which can be denoted as $h_n = \left(h_{n,1}, h_{n,2}, h_{n,M(n)}\right)^T$.
+{In terms of task offloading, if the IoT device decides to stop local computing by sub-task $\phi_{n-1}$, then it only needs to offload the input data for computing sub-task $\phi_n$ to the edge server, which has an amount of $d_n$ nats.
+It is worth mentioning that the input data of any subsequent sub-task, including $\phi_{n+1}, \phi_{n+2}, ..., \phi_N$, is also the output data of its precedent sub-task and can be generated after completing its precedent sub-task at the edge server, considering the sequential dependency between adjacent sub-tasks.
+Hence the IoT device does not need to offload the input data of any sub-task among $\phi_{n+1}, ..., \phi_N$ to the edge server. }

+In the process of offloading these $d_n$ nats, {the corresponding {\it normalized channel} gain from the IoT device to the edge server is denoted as ${\bm{h}_n}$ for $n\in \mathcal{N}$ \footnote{{The $\bm{h}_n$ may be a scalar or vector, as explained at the end of this paragraph.
+To be uniform, we write it in the form of bold font.}}.
+The normalized channel gain represents the received SNR at the edge server when the transmit power is 1.
+If the noise power at the edge server is 1, the normalized channel gain will coincide with the real channel gain.
+For ease of discussion in the following, we abbreviate every normalized channel gain as channel gain.} When the timespan of task offloading is less than the channel coherence time, which is denoted as $\tau$, the {$\bm{h}_n$} would be a single random variable.
+Otherwise, the {$\bm{h}_n$} should be split into multiple independently distributed fading blocks, which can be denoted as {$\bm{h}_n = \left(h_{n,1}, h_{n,2}, h_{n,M(n)}\right)^T$}.
 Detailed discussion on this point will be offered in the rest part of this subsection.
-Note that for the ease of presentation, the $h_n$ for $n \in \mathcal{N}$ throughout this paper is actually the normalized channel gain, which represents the received SNR at the edge server when the transmit power of the mobile device is 1.
-In addition, $h_n$ or $h_{n,m}$ are all supposed to be i.i.d.
+In addition, {the $\bm{h}_n$ no matter in case of scalar or vector} is supposed to be i.i.d.

 By comparing the time-scale of task offloading and sub-task computation at local with the channel coherence time $\tau$, two categories of channel models can be expected.